YOUR ULTIMATE GUIDE TO ESG INVESTING

 That’s a bigger win...

-Actively managed sustainable funds have about average expenses while sustainable ETF’s (passive funds) have slightly higher expenses.
+Actively managed sustainable funds have about average expenses while ESG ETF’s (passive funds) have slightly higher expenses.

 Meaning that sustainable investments are likely to lower their fees in the future as they gain more investable assets.